-- 1. Temporal requirements - Discrete Data - Year round. - Short-term continuous data - "Critical season" is defined as the time of year when water temperatures are greater than 22 degrees Celsius. - 2.
-Minimum data distribution and quantity requirements - Discrete data - o Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the year. - o Discrete data must cover ten (10) of the twelve (12) calendar months. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart when water temperatures are greater than 22 degrees Celsius. - O The two diel deployments must be within the same year.
+- 1. Temporal requirements - Discrete Data - Year round. - Short-term continuous and long-term continuous data - o Collect short-term and long-term continuous data during the critical season. - Only data above 22 degrees Celsius will be utilized for assessments made using long-term continuous data. - 2.
+Minimum data distribution and quantity requirements - Discrete data - o A minimum of ten (10) quarterly samples over not less than three (3) years. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart when water temperatures are greater than 22 degrees Celsius. - The two diel deployments must be within the same year.
 You may have multiple years within the POR, but each year must have two deployments.
-Years need not be consecutive. - 3.
-Spatial requirements
+Years need not be consecutive. - Long-term continuous data - o Data must be evenly distributed throughout the critical season.